-You wouldn’t design a house or a new car from scratch, and there’s no need to build a website from scratch either.
+You probably wouldn’t design a house or a new car from scratch, and there’s no need to build a website from scratch either.

-I recommend using WordPress, it’s a website content management system for website building, for blogging, for e-commerce, for everything.
+This is why I recommend using WordPress to make your website.
+WordPress is a website content management system for website building, for blogging, for e-commerce, for everything.
 It’s totally free to download, robust and extremely customisable.
 There are thousands of additional styling themes and plugins, most of them are free.
 WordPress powers more than 30% of the websites on earth (and that’s a lot!).

 WordPress is the bare bones of the system, it allows us to add pages, content, images, products etc.

 1. I will install WordPress on the server.

 2. To enhance the functionality of WordPress I add and install various plugins on top of the base.
 A plugin can be something as simple as a contact form or as complex as an online reservation and booking system.

 3. To make the site look nice I then install a theme, the theme is the look and feel of the site, the positions of things, the style.

 4. To personalise the theme, I then add your logo, text and images, change some colours and if needed tweak the theme design to your specifications.

 I get a lot of work from people who have had added functionality to their site by getting a developer to hand-code something.
 Over time, the code stops working as servers and general base code is updated.
 The developer then becomes hard to contact, stops working or has moved on.
 The client is then stuck with a site that no longer functions.
 They then call me.

 So, to allow for your site to function for as long as possible, I won’t hand-code anything extra.
 This means that the site we build can be managed and maintained by me, by you, or the next person who comes along.